 7b.
-The MF/MRF renders the part of AR objects based on the AR metadata received.
-Then the MF/MRF decodes the audio/video media stream received from the UE1, and combines with the AR media rendered by the MF/MRF.
+The MF renders the part of AR objects based on the AR metadata received.
+Then the MF decodes the audio/video media stream received from the UE1, and combines with the AR media rendered by the MF.

 8b.
-The MF/MRF sends the rendered audio/video media stream to UE2.
+The MF sends the rendered audio/video media stream to UE2.